Configuration

 Setting default format options

-MADAM has several configuration options that can modify the default settings which are used to write file formats.
-The configuration is stored in a dictionary that can be passed to madam.core.Madam.__init__().
-The structure of the dict depends on the file type category (e.g. audio, image, or video).
+MADAM has several configuration options that can modify the default settings used when writing file formats.
+The configuration is a dictionary passed to madam.core.Madam.__init__().
+The structure of the dict depends on the file type category (image, video, etc.).

 Image options

-Image settings can be stored for all image formats or for a certain MIME type.
+Image settings can be stored for all image formats or for a specific MIME type.

-The following example shows how to set the quality factor for all images and how to enable Zopfli compression for PNG images:
+The following example sets a quality default for all image formats and enables Zopfli compression for PNG specifically:

 >>> config = {